RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 ###### Moisès Coll Macià - 20/01/21

-In this tutorial I'm going to explain the solution I found to run jupyter notebook in the Willerslev servers remotely from by personal computer.
+In this tutorial I'm going to explain the solution I found to run jupyter notebook in the Willerslev servers remotely from a personal computer.
 I'm mainly based on [this](https://medium.com/@sankarshan7/how-to-run-jupyter-notebook-in-server-which-is-at-multi-hop-distance-a02bc8e78314) blog post which explains a similar problem.
 The different steps are shown in **Figure 1** and explained below.
 The idea is to create an *ssh tunnel* from a computing node (C1), where your jupyther notebook will be running, to the front-end (C2) of Willerslev servers (Step 1 and 2) and another tunnel from the front-end in Willerslev servers to your working station (C3) to open jupyter notebook in your computer browser (Step 3 and Step 4).
 I assume you've already installed jupyter notebook and all it's dependences and you know how to login to the Willerslev servers.

+Finally, I provide a bash script which automates the whole process.

 Notation summary: